apollographql/runtime-testing-framework/docs/src/guides/router-perf.md

 ## Executing the Test Plan

-Now that both Test Plans check successfully you can use the wrapper Test Plan to execute a performance test on an ephemeral VM.
+Now that both test plans check successfully you can use the wrapper test plan to execute a performance test on an ephemeral VM.
 We don't need to override the values coming from the environment setup any more but we _do_ still need to specify the vm name suffix and graph ref: